AmitSudry/Hunter/README.md

 Imported 2 environments for the unity assets store and started to test and integrate them with the game.

 week 6:
-Added more menus such as pause menu... to be continued.
+Added more menus such as a pause menu.
+Added lose/win UI with a following menu to enable restarting a level or going back to main menu.
+Added 2 different creatures behaviours(active/passive).

+week 7: